Getting Started: 6 Steps to Launch

 For clients geared towards selling Courses to individuals through self-service, who want a front-end representation of their platform, building and setting up web pages is a great way of representing your business and the Products you offer.
 You can use our in-house page builder that makes it possible for you to construct your web pages on your own.
 For clients who have some understanding of HTML and CSS, it's highly customizable.
 The web pages will be shown on the front-end of the platform website which, if the site is not set to Private, can be accessed by anyone.
 However, if you already have a marketing website, you may want to remove most placeholder pages from your platform, and add links in the navigation menu that go back to the marketing website, tying the LMS nicely together with your existing site.
 To learn more about creating Site Pages and editing Menus, please follow our guide: Introduction to Site Pages & Menus

 (Optional) Step 6: Setting Up a Group for Bulk Training

 Be sure to review our overview of users guides: Introduction to Groups

-To learn more about using groups, please follow our guide: Introduction to Groups
+To learn more about creating and managing Groups, please follow our guide: Introduction to Groups

 Congratulations on making it this far!
-Completing this guide means you should now have a good grasp of the platform and its fundamentals.
-You should also now be familiar with our Knowledge Base, which is available to answer any question you may have about a feature in the platform.
+Completing this guide means you should now have a good grasp of the fundamentals of the platform.
+You should also now be familiar with our Help Documentation, which is available to answer any question you may have about a feature in the platform.
 It is also possible to search the Help Documentation articles by opening the Tutorials & Support bubble that you will find in the right bottom of your Admin Dashboard.

 Welcome once again!
 We are incredibly excited to have you on board.